cherryot02/Network-Segmentation/README.md

 ![image 1a-Basis](https://github.com/user-attachments/assets/c36881d2-15f7-4bcf-a2f5-b8bdf774e5b0)

 ## Task 1
-Open Cisco Packet Tracer and on the logical tab, set-up the devices and cables by dragging the tools from the bottom right of the screen.<br />
+Open Cisco Packet Tracer and on the logical tab, set-up the devices and ethernet cables by dragging the tools from the bottom right of the screen.<br />
 Once you have created the preceding topology, configure the appropriate IP addresses as mentioned in the topology.

 image2